stephenrdoyle/stephenrdoyle/team/_posts/2021-10-20-javier-gandasegui.md

 ---

-Javi spent the final stages of his MSc Bioinformatics and Genetic Epidemiology course (run from Cardiff University) doing a 3 months project with me over the 2021 UK summer.
+Javi spent the final stages of his MSc Bioinformatics and Genetic Epidemiology course (run from Cardiff University) doing a 3 months project with Steve over the 2021 UK summer.

 Javi worked on the project "Understanding the population genomics of the dog heartworm, *Dirofilaria immitis*", which made use of a number of different publicly-available genomic datasets to ask questions about the genetic relatedness and population structure among globally-distributed parasite isolates